-At the opening in 1964, the UT received a special gift from the municipalities in the Twente-East Gelderland region: a bell tower with a carillon.
-Now, more than half a century later, this tower still stands as the famous Dutch architect Gerrit Rietveld designed it.
+When it opened in 1964, the University of Twente received this special gift from the municipalities in the Twente-East Gelderland region.
+Now, more than half a century later, this tower still stands.

 The campus community can enjoy the enchanting sounds of 49 bells every day.
-Not only the automatic playing mechanism ensures that the campus carillon often makes itself heard; students, alumni and employees can learn how to manually play this typical instrument.
-Both teachers frequently climb the tower as well.
+Not only does automatic playing ensure that the campus carillon can be heard often; students, alumni and staff can also learn to play this typical instrument by hand.
+Faculty members also regularly climb the tower.

-Currently the Campus Carillon Circle has ten members.
+Currently, the Campus Carillon Circle has ten members.
 Would you like to join us?
-You will have lessons at the bell tower, and for studying a carillon studio in the Vrijhof building is available.
+You will receive lessons at the bell tower, and a carillon studio in the Vrijhof building is available for study.

 Further information or a trial lesson: Esther Schopman, email@example.com